adaptivenetworklab/cloud-sdn/scenario_testing/comnetsemu_1st/README.md

 ## 1. Mininet

-In case your Flowvisor is on a different Instance than you can change above script with the following command.
+In case your Flowvisor is on a different Instance or inside a container/pod than you can change above script with the following command.
 Just change the 'FLOWVISOR IP ADDRESS' part.

 ```bash
 sed -i '62s/localhost/FLOWVISOR IP ADDRESS/' mininet-topology.py